Golden Horse Memorial Archway in the City of Kunming

 History of Sister City Relationship

 Denver, Colorado and Kunming, China became sister cities in 1986 when Denver Mayor Federico Peña signed an official agreement.
 Denver’s eighth sister city, Kunming has an altitude of 6,200 feet and is famous for its year-round floral displays and mild, temperate climate.
-There have been frequent and wide-ranging exchanges representing medical, cultural, media, and educational fields between the two cities.
+Over the years there have been frequent and wide-ranging exchanges representing medical, cultural, media, and educational fields between the two cities.

 Region: Southwestern China.
 Capital of Yunnan Province.